nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 * `[SESSION_ID]` refers to the unique identifier of the session.
     * The unique identifier for a session can be retrieved with [`session /list`](#listing-all-sessions-session-list) command.
 * `[ACTIVITY_ID]` refers to the unique identifier of the activity.
-    * The unique identifier for a session can be retrieved with [`activity /list`](#listing-all-activities-in-a-session-activity-list) command.
+    * The unique identifier for an activity can be retrieved with [`activity /list`](#listing-all-activities-in-a-session-activity-list) command.

 > **💡 Note(s):**
 >- The session with a unique identifier of `[SESSION_ID]` and the activity with a unique identifier of `[ACTIVITY_ID]` have to exist before the activity can be viewed.